Don’t forget those emojis- they actually come in handy

 It goes back to our point about humanising your company; your audience is looking for relatable content.
 So, by using inclusive emojis, you’re opening up the trust circle by showing your acceptance and respect.

 Time and Place

 There’s a time and place for everything.
 And a serious post is not one of them.
 Using emojis in the wrong context can give the wrong impression to your audience.
-Which leads onto the next point: please research the meaning of your emoji’s before posting!
+This leads to the next point: please research the meaning of your emojis before posting!
 They could mean different things to different people.
 Put it this way: It wouldn’t be a great look to post the poop emoji when talking about ice cream…

 Don’t overdo it

 We’ve established that people love a good emoji, but there’s no need to plaster one before every sentence.
 They exist to enhance your message, not take over.
 You’ll also need to be careful not to give the wrong impression.
 You still want to keep an element of professionalism.